ManiAm/VENTOS_Public/README.md

 Note 1: Pay attention to the error and warning messages in the configure script.
 Ignore warning messages for MPI and Akaroa.

-Note 2: Open your .bashrc and set the JAVA_HOME variable similar to the following:
+Note 2: Open your .bashrc and set the JAVA_HOME variable similar to:

     export JAVA_HOME=/usr/lib/jvm/java-8-oracle

+or

+    export JAVA_HOME=/usr/lib/jvm/java-7-openjdk-amd64

+depending on the java version installed on your machine (you can go to /usr/lib/jvm to see what version is installed)

 Note 3: OMNeT++ requires that its bin directory be in the PATH.
 Append the OMNET++ bin path to the PATH varibale in .bashrc similar to the following (note that you should change the path accordinglly).